AdobeDocs/analytics.zh-Hans/help/technotes/ga-to-aa/reports/audience-reports.md

 The engagement report is approximately equal to the **Time Spent per Visit - Bucketed** dimension.

-1. In the components menu, locate the **Time Spent per Visit - Bucketed** dimension and drag it onto the large freeform table area labeled &#39;Drop a dimension here&#39;.
+1. In the components menu, locate the **Time Spent per Visit - Bucketed** dimension and drag it onto the large freeform table area labeled 'Drop a dimension here'.
 2. Drag the desired metrics onto the workspace alongside the automatically created **Occurrences** metric.
 See the [Metric translation guide](common-metrics.md) for details on how to obtain each respective metric.

 See the [Time Spent per Visit](../../../components/c-variables/dimensionslist/reports-time-spent-per-visit.md) dimension in the Components user guide for more information.